MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v25.md

 This article describes how to install an update for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] on-premises.
 An update is a set of files that includes all hotfixes and regulatory features that are released for Business Central.

 You can choose to update only the platform or both the platform and application code.
-The installation guidelines are separated into PLATFORM tasks and APPLICATION tasks.
+Learn more in [Platform versus application upgrade](#platform-versus-application-upgrade).

-The following figure provides a high-level representation of a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] solution and the components that are involved in the installation of an update.
+The following figure shows a high-level representation of a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] solution and the components involved in the installation of an update.

 ![Business Central application stack.](../developer/media/bcv25-architecture-overview.svg "Business Central application stack")